 So, do you really need one?
 For almost every type of 1031 exchange, the answer is a firm yes.
 The IRS requires a QI to handle the funds from the sale of your relinquished property.
 If you take possession of the cash yourself, even for a moment, the transaction is disqualified, and you’ll face a significant tax bill.
 A QI acts as a secure middleman, holding your proceeds until they are used to purchase your replacement property.
 They create the necessary legal documents and guide you through the process, making sure every step is compliant.

-What Does a QI Actually Do?
+So, What Does a QI Actually Do?

 A Qualified Intermediary’s role is very specific and process-driven.
 First, they work with you to prepare the formal exchange agreement and other required documents.
 When you sell your property, the funds go directly to the QI, not to you.
 They hold this money in a secure, separate account.
 This step is critical because IRS regulations state you cannot have actual or constructive receipt of the sale proceeds.
 The QI then works with the closing agent for your new property to transfer those funds to the seller, completing the exchange.
 Many QIs also earn interest on the funds they hold during the exchange period, which can be a factor in their overall fee structure.

-Understanding the IRS Rules for QIs
+The IRS Rules for QIs You Need to Know

 The IRS is very clear about who can and cannot act as your Qualified Intermediary.
 Your QI must be an independent party, not someone who could have a conflict of interest.
 This means you cannot use someone who has acted as your “agent” in the past two years.
 This list of disqualified people includes your employee, attorney, accountant, investment banker, or real estate agent.
 This rule is in place to ensure the intermediary is truly neutral.
 When vetting potential QIs, it’s important to not only look at their setup fees but also to get a clear picture of their entire fee structure, including how they handle any interest earned on your funds.
 This is a key part of the strategic tax services that can protect your investments.

-How Much Does a Qualified Intermediary Cost?
+How Much Are Qualified Intermediary Fees?

 When you’re planning a 1031 exchange, one of the first questions that comes to mind is, “What’s this going to cost me?”
 While there’s no single, universal price tag for a Qualified Intermediary’s services, understanding the typical fee structures can help you budget effectively and avoid surprises.
 The final cost depends on the complexity of your transaction, the type of exchange you’re doing, and the QI you choose to work with.
 Think of it less like a fixed product price and more like a service fee that scales with the amount of work required.